krnwonseungee/p2-guide/lightning-talks/lt-week5.md

 * Johnny- Testing (Jasmine)
 * Jose - Angular Overview
 * Mathilde - JavaScript templates (underscore, mustache)
-* Stephen - JavaScript Prototype
+* Stephen - Password hashing with bcrypt gem
 * Ivan - When to use ';' in Javascript?